 29 Jul Negotiation Tactics

-When we are negotiating, many of us prefer to stay away from conflict.
+Our days are filled with negotiating, finding compromise, updating, advising, mediating, and for many of us even selling.
 A common mistake many of us make when negotiating in business is to be uncommunicative or unassertive in an attempt to appear ‘fair and reasonable’.
 Be warned that often, ‘fair and reasonable’ is a way of reducing your power and out-negotiating yourself.
 Remember, YOU HAVE SOMETHING THEY WANT!
 Don’t be a target for someone’s aggression or unrealistic expectations.

 What tactics can you use to create a win/win in this negotiation game?